INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Anton Fig: Yeah.
-But I’ve done a lot of the records with him, so I’m actually going out and I’m playing my own drum parts.
+But I’ve done a lot of the records with him, so I’m actually going out, and I’m playing my own drum parts.
 I’m not playing what someone else has done, like catching up on this stuff.
-I know the whole crew and I know everybody.
-Then he changed the band a little bit, he’s got Michael Rhodes on bass.
-He’s good, unbelievable bass player from Nashville; and Reese Wynans a keyboardist from Double Trouble.
-So it’s a really good band and there is place to play the songs, but there is also place to improvise and jam a little bit.
-So it’s kind of a nice thing for me and the tour is very nice.
+I know the whole crew, and I know everybody.
+Then he changed the band a little bit.
+He’s got Michael Rhodes on bass.
+He’s good, unbelievable bass player from Nashville, and Reese Wynans, a keyboardist from Double Trouble.
+So it’s a really good band, and there is a place to play the songs, but there is also a place to improvise and jam a little bit.
+So it’s kind of a nice thing for me, and the tour is very nice.
 Joe travels on a really nice level.
 It’s all the reasons; seem to line up for me.

 Anton Fig: I think I started in… I think eight years I have been on there.

-Joe’s way of working is very similar to how bands did work in the 70’s.
-New music is done continuously and he is constantly on tour.
+Joe’s way of working is very similar to how bands did work in the ’70s.
+New music is made continuously, and he is always on tour.
 Obviously, this way of working is suitable for you also?

 Anton Fig: It’s good to work, it’s good.
 That’s different.
-It’s funny, because on the show I felt like I was working.
+It’s funny because on the show I felt like I was working.
 I did like I was working all the time, and even when we had a week off.
 Because I felt like we were working all the time now, I come out of my road.
-All day in the studio, I work and then I go home and then I’m off.
-If I wanted to work more I can, but otherwise I can just take the time off and then I got back out and then I’m working again.
-So it just feels a little different to be here, that kind of thing.
+All-day in the studio, I work, and then I go home, and then I’m off.
+If I wanted to work more, I can, but otherwise, I can just take time off, and then I got back out, and then I’m working again.
+So it just feels a little different from being here, that kind of thing.

 After this European tour, what you’re going to do next with Joe Bonamassa?

-Anton Fig: Next year, I think we’re doing a Keeping the Blues Alive Cruise and then we’re doing a Germany tour.
+Anton Fig: Next year, I think we’re doing a Keeping the Blues Alive Cruise, and then we’re doing a German tour.
 It’s like a month in Germany.

-Anton Fig: Kirk Fletcher, Eric Gibb, Beth Hart and a bunch of other people.
-Then after the Cruise we’re playing, I think we’re going to do the Beth Hart shows.
+Anton Fig: Kirk Fletcher, Eric Gibb, Beth Hart, and a bunch of other people.
+After the Cruise, we’re playing, and I think we’re going to do the Beth Hart shows.
 The set that we did in Amsterdam.
 So I’m playing three different shows with them on it.
 It will be the Beth Hart show, it will be in one of his shows and then a different show.
-You’re doing new stuff and it’s not the same stuff all the time.
+You’re doing new stuff, and it’s not the same stuff all the time.

 THE BLUES INFLUENCES

-You are originally from South Africa and I remember when we discussed this first time about your musical influences, and stuff like that.
-You then mentioned that you had no much knowledge about US bands like KISS but you knew much about Blues when you still lived in South Africa?
+You are originally from South Africa, and I remember when we discussed this first time about your musical influences and stuff like that.
+You then mentioned that you did not know about bands like KISS, but how much you knew about Blues when you lived in South Africa?

 Anton Fig: We kind of got the Blues, like almost in America through the British Invasion.
 The Zeppelin and Hendrix and with The Stones, and they kind of brought all these songs back to the American audiences.
 We kind of got in South Africa like that.
-Then afterwards, after I got into it that way.
-Then I went back and researched it and I’m playing with Joe now, I’ve researched it even more.
-Really got to some of the, really the roots of where it all comes from.
+Then afterward, after I got into it that way.
+Then I went back and researched it, and I’m playing with Joe now, I’ve researched it even more.
+I really got to some of them, really the roots of where it all comes from.
 I played with a lot of Blues guys; I played with Paul Butterfield and stuff like that.